guibfo/checkout-example/README.md

 This will run the client on http://localhost:3000 and the Expresss server on http://localhost:5000

-The client is already proxified to the server
+The client is already proxified to the server.

+## The challenge

 ### Implementation details